fz172/fanfly/_posts/2024-10-08-rear_fuselage_skin.md

 ### Tail harness

 The tail harness installation is fairly straightforward.
-I added a cabel sleeve on the harness just for extra protection, then I used the harness made by Midwest Panel Builder.
+I added a cable sleeve on the harness just for extra protection, then I used the harness made by Midwest Panel Builder.
 It's preassembled and came with a pretty good install instruction.
 I ran the harness on the side along the channels, and installed a few M4 rivnuts to hold the harness with adel-clamps.

 Towards the empennage, the wire goes out through a 2 grommets, and I installed GT150 connectors for the tail strobe light and the trim motor.